mikeckennedy/restful-services-in-pyramid/README.md

-# RESTful and HTTP services in Pyramid materials
+# RESTful and HTTP services in Pyramid Demos

 RESTful and HTTP services in Pyramid and Python course materials from Talk Python Training.